 Simple at-home manicure for dry hands

-It’s incredible what we expect our hands and nails to contend with on a daily basis – household cleaners, soaps and shampoo, constant exposure to the elements, let alone the thousand and one tasks that can also take their toll such as prising open lids with our nails (my own bad-beauty habit), carrying heavy shopping or simply holding a piping hot cup of tea.
+It’s incredible what we expect our hands and nails to contend with on a daily basis – household cleaners, soaps and shampoo, constant exposure to the elements.
+Then there’s the thousand and one tasks that can also take their toll such as prising open lids with our nails, carrying heavy shopping or simply holding a piping hot cup of tea.
 Add to this the dehydrating effects of central heating and bitter weather during the colder months, and it’s easy to understand why our hands may be looking worse for wear and yearning for a little extra care.

 Treating winter-worn hands and nails to a home manicure couldn’t be easier and needn’t take any longer than five minutes (assuming you’re not planning on three full coats of varnish).
 Your hands will feel softer and more comfortable and look ten times prettier!

 At-home manicure how-to: